 As a minister I am regularly asked if I have a preferred Bible translation.
 Here’s my usual response:

 Every method of translating has its advantages and disadvantages.
-And disagreement over “which bible translation is best” comes from disagreement over which advantages are more important than others.
-Generally speaking, translations that seek to “mirror” the original language (in, e.g., its word order or word number) are called (somewhat unfortunately) “literal” or “wooden” (or, less frequently, “word for word”) translations.
+And disagreement over which bible translation is best comes (in good measure) from disagreement over which advantages are more important than others.
+Generally speaking, translations that seek to “mirror” the original language (in, e.g., its word order or word number) are called (rather unfortunately) “literal” or “wooden” (or, less frequently, “word for word”) translations (they are better called “direct” translations).
 Translations that tend toward reworking the original language into “normal” English are often called “paraphrastic” (or, more technically, dynamic equivalence).
-This is an oversimplification, but it suits our purposes for now.
-So what are the advantages of each?
+These terms are oversimplifications, but they suit our purposes for now.

 I’ve presented the discussion above without tipping my hand to what I prefer, to give a sense of why different kinds of translations of the Bible exist.
 Now a few comments: